 4. The Button-Down

 You may think you don’t need this, and of all the items on this list, it’s one of the most controversial, but there is no denying the versatility of a button down.
 A classic white button-down with a classic fit is so elegant, but also high maintenance, so consider black or even chambray as an alternative.
 (If you are busty, unfortunately, tailoring is almost always required.
-Buy a shirt the next size up and have it taken in, or try one of those new button downs with knit panels on the side, from brands like James Perse. ) It shouldn’t be boring or masculine, but it should be simple enough to be versatile.
+Buy a shirt the next size up and have it taken in, or try one of the new button downs with knit panels on the side, from brands like James Perse. ) It shouldn’t be boring or masculine, but it should be simple enough to be versatile.
 Read more about this essential right here.

 5. The Black Pants

 Again, the key here is to look for something stylish and feminine yet still simple enough to dress up or down.
-A straight or slim leg looks the most contemporary without being too trendy, and is flattering on most body types.
+A slim leg looks the most contemporary without being too trendy, and is flattering on most body types.
 For business casual, a tailored style, in either a woven or a heavier ponte knit, works well, but a more casual style in a ponte knit is great for a stay at home mom or mom on the go.
 For more on finding the perfect pair of black pants for your capsule wardrobe, click here.

 6. The Black Shorts

-A well made pair of shorts in a neutral like black can be one of the most versatile things in your wardrobe.
+A well-made pair of shorts in a neutral like black can be one of the most versatile things in your wardrobe.
 The most universally flattering pair is sleek and simple, with minimal detail and hardware, in a nice sturdy woven material.
 For more information on finding a flattering pair of shorts (admittedly, not always an easy feat!), check out my post on How to Wear Shorts.

 7. The Black Dress

 A black dress is a wardrobe staple, of course, but the key here is to find one that is truly versatile — comfortable enough to take you through a long day, but elegant enough to dress up with heels.
-Look for a quality fabric and a simple design for maximum versatility.
+Look for quality fabric and a simple design for maximum versatility.
 A thick knit, jersey, or a woven with stretch offer the best combination of comfort and style.
 Click here for more pointers on finding the perfect black dress for your capsule wardrobe.

 8. The Black Skirt